skip to Main Content

 Fees, Charges and Refunds

 In general, fees are to be paid before the completion of the course.
-If for any reason any monies are owed or outstanding at the end of the course, certification will not be issued until accounts are settled.
+If for any reason any payments are owed or outstanding at the end of the course, certification will not be issued until accounts are settled.

 Refund Policy

 ADAS realises that cancellation or deferment of a course registration is sometimes unavoidable.
 Refunds are potentially available for training undertaken at both government and non-government training organisations.
+Each ATE is required to have a Fees Refund policy in place and to clearly articulate that policy to candidates.

 In relation to government funded courses, refunds will be made in accordance with the requirements and conditions imposed by the government body funding the course.
 Any administration fee paid is generally not refundable if a participant withdraws from the course or training program.